fergieis/ReadingOptimization/README.md

 	* Gurobi Python script (to call with gurobi.sh) with changed parameters
 	* Goodreads csv file contraining base data
 	* Modified CSV file for use with R (Solver as factors)
+	* Python script to convert MPS to LP files
+	* LP model files
+	* R script for running GLPK and LP Solve
+	* a thousand tears of saddness